Porfirio Díaz: Relations with the Catholic Church

 Unlike other Mexican liberals, Díaz was not anti-clerical, which became a political advantage when Díaz came to power.
-He won over conservatives, including the Catholic Church as an institution and socially conservatives supporting it.
+He won over conservatives, including the Catholic Church as an institution and social conservatives supporting it.

 Radical liberalism was anti-clerical, seeing the privileges of the Church as challenging the idea of equality before the law and individual, rather than corporate identity.
 They considered the economic power of the Catholic Church a detriment to modernization and development.
 The Church as a major corporate landowner and de facto banking institution shaped investments to conservative landed estates more than industry, infrastructure building, or exports.
 In power after the ouster of Santa Anna, liberals implemented legal measures to curtail the power of the Church.
 The Juárez Law abolished special privileges (fueros) of ecclesiastics and the military, and the Lerdo law mandated disentailment of the property of corporations, specifically the Church and indigenous communities.
 The liberal constitution of 1857 removed the privileged position of the Catholic Church and opened the way to religious tolerance, considering religious expression as freedom of speech.
-Catholic priests were ineligible for elective office, but could vote.
-Conservatives fought back in the Reform War, under the banner of religión y fueros (that is, Catholicism and special privileges of corporate groups), but were defeated in 1861.
-Following the fall of the Second Empire in 1867, liberal presidents Benito Juárez and his successor Sebastián Lerdo de Tejada began implementing the anti-clerical measures of the constitution.
+Catholic priests were ineligible for elective office but could vote.
+Conservatives fought back in the Reform War, under the banner of religión y fueros (religion and privileges), but were defeated in 1861.
+Following the fall of the Second Empire in 1867, liberal president Benito Juárez and his successor Sebastián Lerdo de Tejada began implementing the anti-clerical measures of the constitution.
 Lerdo went further, extending the laws of the Reform to formalize the separation of Church and State; civil marriage as the only valid manner for State recognition; prohibitions of religious corporations to acquire real estate; elimination of religious elements from legal oaths; and the elimination of monastic vows as legally binding.
 Further prohibitions on the Church in 1874 included the exclusion of religion in public institutions; restriction of religious acts to church precincts; banning of religious garb in public except within churches; and prohibition of the ringing of church bells except to summon parishioners.